Brian Donlevy: Early life

-Brian Donlevy was born on February 9, 1901, in Cleveland, Ohio.
-His parents were Thomas Donlevy and Rebecca (née Parks), Irish emigrants originally from Portadown, County Armagh, Northern Ireland.
+Brian Donlevy was born on February 9, 1901.
+Different sources claim he was born in Cleveland, Ohio, or in County Armagh in present-day Northern Ireland.
+His parents were Thomas Donlevy and Rebecca (née Parks), Irish emigrants originally from Portadown, County Armagh.
 Sometime between 1910 and 1912, the family moved to Sheboygan Falls, Wisconsin, where Donlevy's father worked as a supervisor at the Brickner Woolen Mills.